aiishaan/diningPhilosophers/README.md

    - Randomly place astronomers around the table, ensuring the specified number of asymmetric astronomers

 2. **Thread Creation:**
-   - Each astronomer is represented by a thread that executes the `philosopher` function.
+   - Each astronomer is represented by a thread that executes the `philosopher` function

 3. **Philosopher Function:**
    - Continuously attempts to pick up chopsticks based on whether they are symmetric or asymmetric